 Fast forward several years and life took an unexpected turn...

 During my children's high school years, I was faced with the realization that my role as the quintessential housewife/stay-at-home mom was quickly coming to an end and I'd have to let my baby birds soar.
 As with most women who watch their firstborns leave the nest, I began to experience the "empty nest syndrome".
 That, combined with my mother's death, my husband's job layoff, 2 bouts of Bells Palsy (on both sides of my face and each lasting 6 months), the beginning stages of menopause, and the isolation of small town life in South Dakota, led to a pretty bad case of depression.

-It didn’t happen overnight, but with each piece of art I created, and each piece of art I gave away, I began to find myself again.
-I began to find my happy place—a place outside of being mom, wife, and entrepreneur.
+With each piece of art I created, I began to find myself again.
+The stress became more manageable, the anger outbursts lessened, my self-esteem increased, the irrational fear that had been stifling me for so long began to subside, and most importantly, I began to find my happy place—a place outside of being mom, wife, and entrepreneur.

 My hope is that this new venture will allow me to spread a little sunshine and joy with every creative person I meet!

 Thank you for taking the time to get to know me.
 Please drop me an email if you need assistance with anything, or if you just want to let me know what you like best about my products and/or services.
 I look forward to hearing from you!